maryvo/nanobook/_lessons/for.md

 # []
 ```

-# Loop over different kinds of values
+# Looping over different kinds of values

-You can loop over more than just numbers!

-- **Sequences** contain ordered items
-- **Collections** contain items that do not have a specified order

-You will meet more examples of sequences and collections when we get to Data Structures.
-Here are some useful sequences:
+You can write loops that use other types of data besides numbers.
+Any type of data that can be looped over is described as an **iterable**.
+Lists and strings are examples of common iterables.

 ## Lists